 Louise Hogarth is an Academy Award winning Director, Producer and Writer.
 Her work brings to light true stories about people and events with the intention of inspiring a call to action and accelerating social change.
 Her documentaries provide a platform for very difficult subjects and have dealt with such issues as HIV/AIDS, poverty and LGBT rights.
-Where Elephants Rule, currently in production, adds animal rights & welfare to this list.
+Elephant Refugees, currently in production, adds animal rights & welfare to this list.
 She is also the Founder and President of Dream Out Loud Productions, a US based non-profit, independent television and film production company dedicated to the creation of media projects that enlighten people, inspire action and foster positive change.

 Hogarth grew up in Alaska.
 The long cold winters were spent reading, beyond her curfew, under the bed covers with a trusty, rechargeable flashlight.
 In the dark of night, Hogarth consumed the great classics by the dozen.
 She found all manner of human endeavour and suffering in those pages and became inspired to get out there and DO something.
 To make a difference, to take action in her life to benefit humanity no matter how small and to act with great love for all.
 Hogarth started her career at Twentieth Century Fox as an Assistant Editor, which gave her a fantastic foundation in post-production.